ositano/mastercard_community_pass_flutter_wrapper/README.md

 ### Configuration <a name="configuration"></a>

-- Once you have the Program Name, Application Name, Application ID, and Certificate fingerprint, send them to the Community Pass Platform Admin via the `cp.patnerprogram[at]mastercard.com` to initiate the onboarding process.

-- Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
+To get started please visit our documentation at [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/) and complete the following sections

+- [Section 1:](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step1) Pre-requisites required to get you starting
+- [Section 2:](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step2) Setting up your Community Pass Approved Device
+- [Section 3:](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step3) Setting up your development environment
-- Request for access to the [Community Pass Assets](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/)
+- [Section 4:](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step4) Submit your Reliant App details to Community Pass
-- Download the assets and place the community-pass-library-v2.4.0.aar file inside your project
-- Install and activate the Community Pass Kernel
+- [Section 6:](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step6) Install and Activate the Community Pass Kernel

+To report any issue about the [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/), please send an email to `cp.patnerprogram[at]mastercard.com`

+For issues related with this plugin, please use github issues to report it.

 ### Installation <a name="installation"></a>

+The following steps will help you to connect your reliant application with Community Pass

-1. Depend on it
+1. Depend on this plugin

 Run this command Flutter: